Gottfried Kirch: Life and work

-The son of Michael Kirch, a shoemaker in Guben, Electorate of Saxony, initially he worked as a schoolmaster in Langgrün and Neundorf near Lobenstein.
+The son of Michael Kirch, a shoemaker in Guben, initially he worked as a schoolmaster in Langgrün and Neundorf near Lobenstein.
 He also worked as a calendar-maker in Saxonia and Franconia.
 He began to learn astronomy with Erhard Weigel in Jena, and with Hevelius in Danzig.
 In Danzig in 1667, Kirch published calendars and built several telescopes and instruments.
 In 1679 he invented a screw micrometer for astronomical measurements.
 He became an astronomer working in Coburg, Leipzig and Guben as well from 1700 in Berlin.

 In the last quarter of the 17th century, Kirch was the most-read calendar maker and counted as one of the leading Germans.
 In 1680 he discovered a comet with a telescope for the first time: Komet C/1680 V1, called Kirch's comet.
 In 1681 he discovered the Wild Duck Cluster M 11.
 In 1686 he went to Leipzig.
 Together with the farmer and astronomer Christoph Arnold he observed the comets of that year.
 In the same year he discovered the Mira variable χ Cygni.
 He also dedicated much time to observing the double star Mizar.
 He introduced three new constellations, the "Globus cruciger" ("Reichsapfel"), the "Electoral Sword" ("Kurfürstliches Schwert") and the Sceptre of Brandenburg, which however were not recognized and adopted by the International Astronomical Union (IAU).
 Via Arnold he met his second wife Maria Margaretha Winkelmann (1670–1720), who had learnt astronomy from self-study and from Arnold.
 While jointly observing the comet of 1702, they discovered the globular cluster M 5 (5 May 1702).
 In 1699, he had observed comet 55P/Tempel-Tuttle but this observation was not recognized until later analysis by Joachim Schubart.

 For a long period, he was unable to find employment, so he had to earn his living through the publication of Almanacs/ Calendars.
 He was assisted in the calculations by his second wife and their children.
 A few series of almanacs appeared across several decades.
 For a time, he published up to 13 almanacs a year, a few appearing under pseudonyms, and he also continued established almanacs from other authors under their name.
 As examples could be cited Christian-, Jewish- und Turkish-Almanac, the Gipsy-Almanac the Sibylla Ptolemaein, a Gipsywoman from Alexandria in Egypten, the Astronomischen Wunder-Kalender, the Wahrhaftigen Himmels-Boten, the Gespenster- und Haushaltungs-Kalender by Johann Friedrich von Rosenfeld / Der Astronomiae Ergebener and from 1700 the various Academy Almanacs as "Astronomer Royal" in Berlin.